 Enjoying the great outdoors with your dog can be fantastic.
 You can wander around during the day and snuggle in your tent at night.

 Before you decide to go camping, however, you should know that many state and national parks don’t allow you to bring dogs along.
 Check out a campground’s policies before settling on one.
 Also, be conscientious when you camp—don’t leave a mess.
+You don’t want to leave your carabiner, flashlight, and other equipment just laying around, especially small items that are harmful for you dog to eat!

 Finding a Dog-Friendly Hotel